parviz-mv/go-ecdh-es-example/README.md

 ```go
 go run .
 ```
-Yoy can run with special curve :
+Also, you can run with special curve :

 ```go
 go run . -curve P-256  // variants: P-256, P-384 , P-521 and X25519